Once an independent town, the riverside neighborhood retains its quirky free spirit.

 3. Think the Sellwood branch of Tea Chai Té looks straight out of Portlandia?
 You're right: The cozy teahouse, tucked in a Seattle Pacific Railroad car, has often cameoed on the offbeat comedy.
 Peruse the tea wall, where cubbies hold more than 120 varietals, from the spiced Be Swell blend to the honeysuckle-scented coconut oolong.
 Then curl up with your cup on a crushed-velvet couch in the tea hall, or sit outside on the patio.

 4. Don't be fooled by the ordinary facade: The Portland Puppet Museum is anything but commonplace.
 Inside sit 300 puppets and marionettes, many of them crafted by museum co-owner Steven M. Overton.
 Overton founded the Olde World Puppet Theatre in 1976 and has since made puppets for parades, theme parks, and even the live production of Disney's Hunchback of Notre Dame.
 Famous TV puppets live here, too: Look for Lamb Chop, a gift from ventriloquist Shari Lewis.

-5. The Moreland Theater opened in 1926 to show silent films and—except for upgrades to accommodate "talkies"— the place remains unchanged.
+5. The Moreland Theater opened in 1926 to show silent films and—except for upgrades to accommodate "talkies"— the Westmoreland movie house remains unchanged.
 Patrons still enjoy the original handpainted ceilings, arabesque arch entryways, and red-cushioned seats.
 And with a $6 matinee, the price is a throwback, too.

 Up Next: What to See, Do, and Eat in Portland